Everything You Need to Know About Classes and Clubs at Village Home

 Teachers take attendance in class, but if your learner is absent from class, we do not notify you.

 Getting in Touch with Your Teachers

 We encourage you to communicate with your instructors regularly.
-To reach your instructor, email using the format is email@example.com.
+To reach your instructor, email using the format is firstname.lastname@example.org.
 Please be sure to read your emails from your child’s teacher.
 At the end of every course description is a link to your teacher’s bio and email.

 A GAP is when a student is enrolled in two or more classes that do not occur consecutively.
 During a gap, a parent or parent designee must be on campus actively supervising their child(ren).
 If your child has a GAP in their schedule, and is at least ten years old, you may apply for a Gap Exception to be on campus when not enrolled in a class or club.
 Learner’s parents may request one one-hour GAP per week per term here.

 We strive to keep classes affordable and accessible.
 Payment plans that allow a term payments to be divided into four payments are available.
 Please note, those who register on or after the date of the first payment of the term will pay a deposit at the time of enrollment.
 Financial aid is available; applications are due in July.
 More information about tuition.